-- Information as of March 31, 2010 reflects the impact of the consolidation in our financial statements for the securitized credit card portfolio of approximately \$1.6 billion of credit card loans as of January 1, 2010.
-This consolidation impacted nearly all major categories of our income statement and primarily the loan and borrowings categories on the balance sheet. - As of mid-April 2010, we successfully completed the third of four major conversions of National City customers to the PNC platform.
-To date, we have successfully converted customer relationships at over 1,000 National City branches to PNC's network and platform.
-The remaining branch conversions are scheduled to be completed in June 2010.
+- Information for the first six months of 2010 reflects the impact of the consolidation in our financial statements for the securitized credit card portfolio of approximately \$1.6 billion of credit card loans as of January 1, 2010.
+This consolidation impacted primarily the loan and borrowings categories on the balance sheet and nearly all major categories of our income statement. - PNC successfully completed the conversion of customers at over 1,300 branches across nine states from National

-- Success in implementing Retail Banking's deposit strategy resulted in growth in average demand deposits of \$2.3 billion, or 7%, over the prior year first quarter.
-Excluding approximately \$.9 billion of average demand deposits from the first quarter 2009 balances related to the 61 required branch divestitures completed by early September 2009, average demand deposits increased \$3.2 billion, or 10%, over the prior year first quarter. - Growth in demand deposits reflected the continued focus of Retail Banking on expanding and deepening customer relationships.
-Checking relationships declined by 5,000 during the first quarter of 2010 reflecting the impact of branch conversion activities in many markets.
+- City Bank to PNC, providing further growth opportunities throughout our expanded footprint. - Success in implementing Retail Banking's deposit strategy resulted in growth in average demand deposits of \$2.2 billion, or 6%, over the prior year.
+Excluding approximately \$1.0 billion of average demand deposits from yearto-date 2009 balances related to the 61 required branch divestitures completed in early September 2009, average demand deposits increased \$3.2 billion, or 10%, over the prior year. - Growth in demand deposits reflected the continued focus of Retail Banking on expanding and deepening customer relationships.
+Checking relationships grew by 14,000 from the beginning of 2010, better than expected considering the impact of branch conversion activities in many markets.
 Customer retention was stronger than expected and helped offset lower acquisition of new relationships in branch conversion markets.
-Markets not impacted by conversion activities had strong first quarter checking relationship results.
-Excluding the impact of the required branch divestitures, net new customer and business checking relationships grew 54,000 over the prior year quarter. - Our investment in online banking capabilities continues to pay off.
-Active online bill payment and online banking customers grew by 6% and 1%, respectively, during the first quarter.
-Excluding the impact of the required branch divestitures, active online bill pay and active online banking customers have increased 16% and 8%, respectively since March 31, 2009. - For the second consecutive year, the Retail Bank was named a Gallup Great WorkPlace Award winner, reflecting our brand attributes of ease, confidence and achievement.
-This recognition reflects our commitment to having an engaged workforce, as engagement delivers real bottom-line benefits. - At March 31, 2010, Retail Banking had 2,461 branches and an ATM network of 6,467 machines giving PNC one of the largest distribution networks among US banks.
-We continue to invest in the branch network, albeit at a slower pace than in prior years given the current economic conditions.
-In the first quarter of 2010, we opened 3 traditional branches, consolidated 55 branches and had a net reduction of 6 ATMs.
-The reduction in branches and ATMs mainly resulted from branch consolidations following the second major National City customer conversion in February 2010.
+Markets not impacted by conversion activities had strong checking relationship results.
+Excluding the impact of the required branch divestitures in the third quarter of 2009, net new customer and business checking relationships grew 59,000 over the prior year. - Our investment in online banking capabilities continues to pay off.
+Active online bill payment and online banking customers grew by 12% and 1%, respectively, during the first half of 2010.
+Excluding the impact of the required branch divestitures, active online bill pay and active online banking customers have increased 19% and 6%, respectively since June 30, 2009. - For the second consecutive year, the Retail Bank was named a Gallup Great WorkPlace Award Winner, reflecting our brand attributes of ease, confidence and achievement.
+This recognition reflects our commitment to having an engaged workforce, as engagement delivers real bottom-line benefits. - At June 30, 2010, Retail Banking had 2,458 branches and an ATM network of 6,539 machines giving PNC one of the largest distribution networks among US banks.
+We continue to invest in the branch network.
+In the first six months of 2010, we opened 11 traditional and 13 in-store branches, and consolidated 79 branches.
+The decrease in branches was primarily driven by acquisitionrelated branch consolidations.

-Total revenue for the first quarter of 2010 was \$1.360 billion compared with \$1.441 billion for the same quarter in 2009.
-Net interest income of \$871 million declined \$50 million compared with the first quarter 2009.
+Total revenue for the first half of 2010 was \$2.754 billion compared with \$2.908 billion for the same period in 2009.
+Net interest income of \$1.758 billion declined \$66 million compared with the first half of 2009.
 Net interest income was negatively impacted by lower interest credits assigned to deposits, reflective of the rate environment, and benefited from the consolidation of the securitized credit card portfolio, higher demand deposits, and increased education loans.

-Noninterest income declined \$31 million over the first quarter of 2009.
+Noninterest income declined \$88 million over the first six months of 2009.
 The decrease can be attributed to the negative impact of the consolidation of the securitized credit card portfolio, a decrease in service charges on deposits related to lower overdraft charges, lower brokerage fees, and the impact of the required branch divestitures, but benefited as a result of higher transaction volume-related fees within consumer services